Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

 - The product name of the product the test case is in

 ### Task details page
+!!! abstract "Available in SpiraTeam and SpiraPlan only"

-From the task details page (SpiraTeam and SpiraPlan only) you can generate the following content:
+From the task details page you can generate the following content:

 ![](img/Inflectra_ai_task_details.png)